haavard/tox-weechat/README.md

  - Encrypted save files

 ## Installation
-Tox-WeeChat is tested with [WeeChat][2] 1.7 and [TokTok c-toxcore][4] 0.1.6.
+Tox-WeeChat is tested with [WeeChat][2] 1.7 and [TokTok c-toxcore][5] 0.1.6.
-It also requires CMake 2.8.11 or later to be built.
+It also requires CMake 2.8.12 or newer to be built.
 Installation is fairly simple; after getting the source code, compile and install with CMake:

     $ mkdir build && cd build